Multibit-Legacy/multibit/README.md

 ### Introduction

-MultiBit is a lightweight Bitcoin desktop client powered by the [Bitcoinj library](https://code.google.com/p/bitcoinj/).
+MultiBit is a Simplified Payment Verification (SPV) Bitcoin desktop client.

-### How to Build MultiBit
+MultiBit relies on the following technologies:

-MultiBit use Maven as the build system, so the usual Maven processes apply.
-If you're not familiar with Maven then [download it first](http://maven.apache.com) and follow their installation instructions.
+* Maven as the build system, so the usual Maven processes apply.
+If you're not familiar with Maven then [download it first](http://maven.apache.org) and follow their installation instructions.
+* ZXing for QR codes
+* [Bitcoinj](https://code.google.com/p/bitcoinj/) for access to the Bitcoin network
+* IzPack for creating installers for Windows, Mac, Linux
+* [Bitcoinj Enforcer Rules](https://github.com/gary-rowe/BitcoinjEnforcerRules) to prevent dependency chain attacks
+* [XChange](https://github.com/timmolter/XChange) for access to several Bitcoin exchanges

-### Bitcoinj dependency
+#### A note on the Bitcoinj dependency

 MultiBit depends on a special fork of Bitcoinj for its Bitcoin support.
 This is due to legacy wallet serialization issues and the MultiBit team are working towards a complete integration.
 To build MultiBit you will need to clone this fork from